Raziyehbazargan/lab-06-tcp-chat/lab-raziyeh/README.md

 # Chat-Server
 =============

-This project is a very basic chat server that can be hosted on your terminal.
+> This project is a very basic chat server that can be hosted on your terminal.
 A user can create a username and type a message to the entire chatroom using a number "wack" commands.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisities